AqwamCreates/DataPredict/docs/API/ExperienceReplays/PrioritizedExperienceReplay.md

 # [API Reference](../../API.md) - [ExperienceReplays](../ExperienceReplays.md) - PrioritizedExperienceReplay

-The base class for most experience replay classes.
-It serves as a template for using it with the reinforcement learning models.
+It is used to update the models from experiences stored in the experience replay object.
+It boosts learning in reinforcement by focusing on important experiences, improving efficiency compared to regular replay.

 ## Constructors